Table of contents:

 Think about your experience before choosing a format.

 If you have plenty of experience in the same industry, choose a chronological resume to best display this industry-specific information.
-If your experience spans several industries or includes internships or volunteer work in addition to traditional employment, consider a hybrid or functional format.
+If your experience spans several industries or includes internships or volunteer work in addition to traditional employment, consider a combination or functional format.

 How to Use Our Resume Formats